 I feel I should be apologizing to Mr. Snerdley for catching him off guard.

-He didn't uh know about the comments the president made during his uh press conference with a boss yesterday, uh in one breath talking about uh rockets coming through uh Israeli homes with kids sleeping inside, and in the next breath comparing the situation over there to relations between the United States and Canada.
+He didn't know about the comments the president made during his press conference with a boss yesterday, in one breath talking about rockets coming through Israeli homes with kids sleeping inside.

-Yeah, it was uh about two hundred years ago.
+That was about 200 years ago.

 I didn't hear that either.